ABIYANBALOOSHI/CineFlix/README.md

-# CineFlix-2hours
+# CineFlix-7hours

-A website where you can watch movies and tv shows for free.
+Framework for a website where you can watch Tv Shows And Movies.
+Built with pure coding knowledge and no AI Genereated Code